aydentownsley/holberton-system_engineering-devops/README.md

 # README

-## Projects 0x00 shell, basics
+## project files

-I am wiriting bash scripts that will be enclosed in the directory 0x00-shell_basics
+The files in this directory contain scripts that run challenges given in the project